SCM-NV/pyZacros/doc/source/examples/COPt111.rst

   scm.plams.init()

 Firstly we load the required python libraries: PLAMS and pyZacros (lines 1-2).
 Then, we create a PLAMS molecule using the XYZ geometry file we provided above (line 4).
 Take note that the molecule automatically includes the information about regions that are described in the XYZ file.
-Finally, we start the PLAM environment (line 6).
+Finally, we start the PLAMS environment (line 6).

 It is convenient to divide our script into four sections for clarity.
 In the first one (:ref:`getting_energy_landscape`), we will obtain the symmetry's irreducible energy landscape for this system, which will indirectly allow us to define the associated reaction mechanisms and the cluster expansion Hamiltonian.
 In the second one (:ref:`getting_kmc_lattice`), we will get the KMC lattice, which requires applying all symmetry operators of the Pt surface.
 In the third one (:ref:`generating_pyzacros_objects`), we will use this information to create the corresponding pyZacros to finally, in the fourth one (:ref:`running_pyzacros_simulation`), run the KMC simulation itself.